AnthonyShuyu/realtime-stock-data-processing/kafka/README.md

 ## data-producer.py

-realize a Kafka producer, fetch a stock information per second from Google finance, and send to Kafka
+implement a Kafka producer, fetch a stock information per second from Google finance, and send to Kafka

 ### code dependences